 We have a meeting on the 4th Tuesday of every month in the USDA board room.
 The public is welcome to attend.

 The Associate Commissioners are also invaluable to our mission.
-Rev. Bill Blakely, Davis Gibbs, Don Jackson, Mickey Sutton, and Connie Daniels are active, not only in our projects, but so many other things throughout the community.
+Rev. Bill Blakely, Davis Gibbs, Mickey Sutton, and Connie Daniels are active, not only in our projects, but so many other things throughout the community.

 Lisa Good is our extremely important NRCS partner, she knows more than most of us.